olivierbJAVA/OC-DA_JAVA-P8-TourGuide_Distributed_RewardsApplication/TourGuide/README.md

 Welcome to TourGuide !

 - TourGuide is part of the TripMaster company applications portfolio
-- TourGuide is a web application which goal is help users to travel
+- TourGuide is a web application which goal is to help users to travel
 - The application is working but with some issues

 The goal of this project is to :